BjorStar/FNAFTime.com/README.md

+This code is a joke code just to test and improve my coding skills.
 Are you ready for Freddy?